When ordering the Global 400mp please use part number 10612

 But eliminating the human influence on the torque application process is not enough because errors occur in other aspects of a fastening.
 So our engineers look at Error Proofing by Guidance.

 We start with ensuring that the operator has the right tool in hand.
 The tools assigned to a parameter remain in suspended mode until the parameter with which they are paired is active.
 The Global 400mp does not recognize any work attempted with a suspended tool.
 Once paired with the Global 400mp that tool cannot be used in another workstation unless the connection between the tool and Global 400mp has been removed.
 Then the tool must be relearned into a new Global 400mp.

 Once a parameter is active, the operator selects the appropriate tools.
-The display informs the operator with the batch count.
+The display informs the operator of the batch count.
 The operator goes to work.
-With each fastening, the operator is provided with visual and auditory error proofing guidance from both the tool and the Global 400mp.
+With each fastening, the operator is provided with visual and auditory error-proofing guidance from both the tool and the Global 400mp.

 The visual guidance comes from either the display changing colors or the LED changing colors.
 Green is good.
 Red is bad.
 The auditory tones are distinctly different so there is no mistake as to the result.

-In the 1250 Series Exacta 2 digital torque and angle wrench the handle vibrates on accept.
-The SLTC FM 2.4 GHz wrenches provide an auditory and kinesthetic click when the target value is reached.
+In the 1250 Series Exacta 2 digital torque and angle wrench, the handle vibrates on acceptance.
+The SLTC FM 2.4 GHz wrenches provide an auditory and tactile click when the target value is reached.

 Both the 1200 Series and the 1250 Series Exacta digital torque and angle wrenches have our customizable pull to green technology.
 In the parameter screen, the minimum torque is set.
 The max torque is set.
 And the "green torque" is set.
 Green torque is the point at which the wrench display and the Global 400mp screen turn green, indicating a compliant fastening.